Hausa-language cinema: Kannywood

-Kannywood is the sobriquet for Hausa-language cinema.
-It is a part of the larger Nigerian cinema, known as Nollywood, which includes other production centres producing films in many other Nigerian languages.
-The name "Kannywood" is a portmanteau derived from the city name of Kano and Hollywood, the center of the American film industry.
-"Kannywood" was coined in 1999 by Sunusi Shehu Daneji, publisher of Tauraruwa ("Star") Magazine to capture the growing Hausa video film scene from which point it became the popular reference term for the film industry of Northern Nigeria.
+Kannywood is the sobriquet for Hausa-language cinema, which is a part of the larger Nigerian cinema, known as Nollywood, which includes other production centres producing films in many other Nigerian languages.
+The term Kannywood is a portmanteau derived from the city name of Kano and Hollywood, the center of the American film industry, and was coined in 1999 by Sunusi Shehu Daneji, publisher of Tauraruwa ("Star") Magazine to capture the growing Hausa video film scene, from which point it became the popular reference term for the film industry of northern Nigeria.
 The term preceded the label Nollywood which originated with New York Times journalist Norimitsu Onishi in 2001 in referencing the Lagos-based film industry.

 History

-The Hausa language cinema slowly evolved from the productions of RTV Kaduna and Radio Kaduna in the 1960s.
-Veterans like Dalhatu Mustapha Bawa and Kasimu Yero pioneered drama productions that became popular with the Northern audience.
+The Hausa-language cinema slowly evolved from the productions of RTV Kaduna and Radio Kaduna in the 1960s.
+Veterans such as Dalhatu Mustapha Bawa and Kasimu Yero pioneered drama productions that became popular with the Northern audience.

-In the 1970s and 1980s, Usman Baba Pategi and Mamman Ladan introduced the Hausa Comedy to the Northern audience.
+In the 1970s and 1980s, Usman Baba Pategi and Mamman Ladan introduced Hausa comedy to the Northern audience.

 1990s: Bollywood influence

-The 1990s saw a dramatic change in the Hausa language cinema, eager to attract more Hausa audience who find Bollywood movies more attractive, Kannywood; a cinematic synthesis of Indian and Hausa culture evolved and became extremely popular.
+The 1990s saw a dramatic change in the Hausa language cinema, eager to attract more Hausa audiences who find Bollywood movies more attractive, Kannywood; a cinematic synthesis of Indian and Hausa culture evolved and became extremely popular.
 Turmin Danya ("The Draw"), 1990, is usually cited as the first commercially successful Kannywood film.
-It was quickly followed by others like Gimbiya Fatima In Da So Da Kauna, Munkar, Badakala and Kiyarda Da Ni.
-New actors like Ibrahim Mandawari and Hauwa Ali Dodo became popular and set the stage for the emergence of super-star like female actresses later on.
+It was quickly followed by others like Gimbiya Fatima, In Da So Da Kauna, Munkar, Badakala and Kiyarda Da Ni.
+New actors like Ibrahim Mandawari and Hauwa Ali Dodo became popular and set the stage for the emergence of super-star female actresses later on.

 2000s Kannywood

 By 2012, over 2000 film companies were registered with the Kano State Filmmakers Association.

-A local censoring committee created by Kanywood Producers and Marketers was converted into a board and named Kano State Censorship Board in 2001 by Governor Rabiu Kwankwaso.
-Mr. Dahiru Beli was appointed the first Executive Secretary of the board.
+A local censoring committee created by Kanywood producers and marketers was converted into a board and named Kano State Censorship Board in 2001 by Governor Rabiu Kwankwaso.
+Dahiru Beli was appointed the first Executive Secretary of the board.